netrisai/docs/sandbox/Sandbox15/configurations.rst

 7. Type ``192.168.45.64`` (the IP address configured on **bond0.45** on **srv04-nyc**) in the field labeled **IPv4 address**.
 8. Click **Submit**.

-The result should look similar to the output below, indicating that the communication between switch **sw21-nyc** and server **srv04-nyc** is working properly thanks to the configured V-Net service.
+The result should look similar to the output below, indicating that the communication between SoftGate **SoftGate1** and server **srv04-nyc** is working properly thanks to the configured V-Net service.

 .. code-block:: shell-session